kwolfenb/Number-Guesser-CS/README.md

 ## Description

-_A C# application that will guess a user's number between 1-100 until it guesses correctly._
+_A C# application that has 2 games.
+The first game will guess a user's number between 1-100 until it guesses correctly.
+In the second game the computer will pick a number and the user has to guess it._

 ## Setup/Installation Requirements